 Part-Time Staff – Are not eligible for computer hardware.
 Based on the department's need, they may be assigned a shared desktop, the request must come from the department manager.

-Affiliate – Contract workers hired by a 3rd party assigned to a department may receive a University computer based on the department need and written justification submitted by the supervisor of the affiliate and department head.
+Affiliate – Contract workers hired by a 3rd-party company, and assigned to a department may receive a University computer based on the need of the Department and written justification submitted by the supervisor of the affiliate and Department head.

-Dual Role – Faculty that are also advising deans or have administrative functions are assigned only one computing device.
+Dual Role – Faculty that are also serving as advising deans or have administrative functions are assigned only one computing device.
 Please select your primary role.

 Student-workers / Graduate Assistants – Not considered an FTE.
 They are not eligible for computer hardware.
 However, upon request, if a department has a large number of Student Workers, the IT department at its discretion may provide a shared desktop based on the need and at a ratio of 2:1 (two student workers to every one PC).

-Grant machines – If the faculty have grant funds to buy computer hardware, they may choose to purchase the University standard or forego all support.
-Machines that do not meet our standard will not be joined to the domain or be eligible for University software.
+Grant machines – If the faculty has grant funds to buy computer hardware, they may choose to purchase the University standard or forego all support.
+Machines that do not meet our standards will not be joined to the network domain or be eligible for University software or support.